Dillpickl12/APP-Manager/README.md

     Linux-based OS: The script is designed for Linux systems (Ubuntu/Debian recommended).
     Bash: The script runs in Bash (default shell for most Linux distributions).
     Git: Ensure Git is installed on your system (sudo apt-get install git).
     Zenity: The script uses Zenity for GUI dialogs.
-Install it with:
+Install it with: (sudo apt-get install zenity)

-    sudo apt-get install zenity
+    CURL: This scrip uses curl to download and check for updates (sudo apt-get install curl)

 Installation Steps
 Step 1: Create a bin Directory in Your Home Folder